diethnis/empywiki-es/empyrean/Configuration.md

 Specifies the default number of files an account is allowed to have associated with it.
 This can be manually adjusted on an account-by-account basis from [[Yahweh]].
-If an account breaches their file limit, Empyrean will wuthomatically delete the oldest file before committing the new file to disk.
+If an account breaches their file limit, Empyrean will automatically delete the oldest file before committing the new file to disk.

 ## `DEFAULT_FILE_SIZE_LIMIT`